10 Remote Work Strategies for Traveling Parents (2025 Guide)

 Educational Resources We Actually Use

-- Community: local museum passes, guided walking tours (our guided tour of Ephesus in Turkey is an absolute highlight), language tutors, worldschool meetups, Outschool classes when we want structure.
+• Community: local museum passes, guided walking tours (our guided tour of Ephesus in Turkey is an absolute highlight), language tutors, and worldschool meetups.

 How Travel Enhances Your Work (surprising compounding benefits)